VinnieCodes/CF-Python/README.md

 ## Set Up IPython Shell

-Set up an iPython shell in the virtual environment "cf-python-base".
+Set up an IPython shell in the virtual environment "cf-python-base".
 An IPython shell is similar to the regular Python REPL with additional features like syntax highlighting, auto-indentation, and robust auto-complete features.
 Install it using pip.

 ![Step 4](./exercise1.1/4.png)